Neratovice: Economy

 The town is known as an industrial centre.
 The main company is Spolana chemical plant.

+Transport

+The I/9 road (which connects the D8 motorway with Česká Lípa and the Czech-German border) runs next to the town.

+Neratovice is located on the railway line Prague–Mladá Boleslav, further continuing to Tanvald.
+Neratovice is also the starting point of the local lines to Čelákovice and Kralupy nad Vltavou.
+The town is served by three stations.

 Sights

 The main historical monument is the Lobkovice Castle in Lobkovice.
 The original fortress was rebuilt into a Renaissance castle in 1610 at the latest.
 Only a tower survived the Thirty Years' War.
 A new Baroque castle was added to the tower in 1679 and in this form the castle has been preserved to this day.
 Today the castle is owned by the Lobkowicz family and is closed to the public until the reconstruction is completed.